RecordsKeeper/multichain/docs/source/permissions.rst

 .. class:: Permissions

-    Permissions class is used to call permissions related functions like grant and revoke permissions for an address functions which are used on the RecordsKeeeper Blockchain.
+    Permissions class is used to call permissions related functions like grant and revoke permissions of an address on the RecordsKeeeper Blockchain.

 **1. Grant Permissions to an address on the RecordsKeeper Blockchain**